 Our Mott Wish List includes items that are most used and requested by our Activity Therapists and patients.
 For safety and health reasons, we ask that all donations be brand new with store tags attached.
 If you would like to help support our work with in-kind donations, please email Mott Community Relations.
 You can also leave a message for Mott Community Relations Staff at 734-764-1260.

 Due to the pandemic, this year’s holiday donations will look and feel a little different, but our team and the community are equally committed to making sure patients in the hospital have a holiday to remember.
 There is a great need for new toys, coloring books and games.
-The easiest and most convenient way to donate is through our online Amazon and Target gift registries which are kept up-to-date with specific items requested by our activity therapists and patients.
+The easiest and most convenient way to donate is through our online Amazon gift registry which is kept up-to-date with specific items requested by our activity therapists and patients.
 Visit our Gifts in Kind page for more details.

 Fundraising and Financial Gifts